 as a compliment) always modestly over-deprecated his own achievements,

-and he ducked reporters as if they were stalkers;
+and he ducked reporters as like they were stalkers;

 in addition, he was insensitively joked-about as the ugliest Yankee.